Hetnets in Python

 A Graph object stores a heterogeneous network and relies on the following classes:

-sh TAG=v`python setup.py --version` git add hetio/__init__.py release-notes/$TAG.* git commit --message "Upgrade to $TAG" git push git tag --annotate $TAG --file release-notes/$TAG.* git push --tags
+TAG=v`python setup.py --version` git add hetio/__init__.py release-notes/$TAG.* git commit --message "Prepare $TAG release" git push git tag --annotate $TAG --file release-notes/$TAG.* git push upstream $TAG

-- Recommended: Edit the GitHub release to improve formating and add a Zenodo badge.
+- Recommended: Edit the GitHub release to improve formatting and add a Zenodo badge.